coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/subjective-obp.md

   - In the **global** reading of OBP, the key property is transactional **admissibility** with respect to a shared state space and shared policies.
   - In the **subjective** reading, the key property is **internal planning consistency** with respect to $A$'s belief state $\mathbf{S}_{\mathrm{Self}}$ and prediction model $\mathcal{M}_{B}$.

-Conceptually, Subjective OBP is best understood as an **interaction mode of OBP** in which an actor:
+Conceptually, Subjective OBP is best understood as a **first-person usage of OBP** in which an actor:

 - uses OBP to encode a belief-consistent internal plan,
 - treats external OBP executions as tests of that plan, and